timjogorman/Multisentence-AMR-guidelines/ms-amr.md

   ....)
 ```

-For phases with a support verb like "do-02" and "so", use the predicate rather than the "so":
+For phases with a support verb like "do-02" and "so", use the predicate "do" rather than pointing to the "so":
 ```
 "If they that..."
 (d / do-02
      :ARG0 (t / they)
-     :ARG1 (t2 / that)
+     :ARG1 (s / so)
   ....)
 ```

-### Vague Discourse Demonstratives
+**What if there isn't a single clear antecedent?**

-Consider an example like
+Often, something like "that" or "do so" does not refer to a single sentence, but extends across a whole range of the discourse.
+A simplistic example might encompass a number of separate events:

 ```
 "He stole money from people."